softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 # Merging sorted streams

-While linear transformations are easy to get right, let’s see how combining multiple streams is handled.
-Let’s say we have two streams of sorted values, and we want to merge them into a single sorted stream.
+While linear transformations are easy to get right, let's see how combining multiple streams is handled.
+Let's say we have two streams of sorted values, and we want to merge them into a single sorted stream.
 Here the code differs quite significantly.
-First, let’s look at the scalaz-stream version:
+First, let's look at the scalaz-stream version:

 ```scala
 def merge[T: Ordering](l1: List[T], l2: List[T]): List[T] = {